 Zinnias are among the easiest flowers to save seeds from, and they, like many annuals, produce a good number of seeds per plant.
 There are a few things to keep in mind before you try to save seeds, though:

 Only save seeds from open-pollinated varieties.
 There are some hybrid zinnia varieties out there (the "Zowie" and "Profusion" lines of zinnias come to mind), and those will not grow true from seed.
-However, there are plenty of heirloom varieties that you can save seed from and grow year after year.
-There is a list of some of the more common open-pollinated zinnias at the end of this article.
+There are plenty of heirloom varieties, though, that you can save seed from and grow year after year.

-You will have to put up with some unsightliness.
-There is no other way to say it; spent zinnia flowers can be on the ugly side.
-And the only way to get seeds is to let the pods dry on the plant.
+You will have to put up with some unsightliness; spent zinnia flowers can be on the ugly side.
+The only way to get seeds is to let the pods dry on the plant.
 The good news is that a few blooms are all it takes to have enough seed for next year.
 You can deadhead the rest when they start to look tired.
 If you have a large bed, try to save seeds from plants away from the edge of the bed so the spent flowers are less noticeable.
-This isn't really a big deal, but there are plenty of perfectionist gardeners out there, so this tip was written with them in mind.

 Try to save seeds from those plants that display qualities you enjoy.
 Maybe the bloom color is absolutely perfect, or the height of the plant is just what you were looking for.
 Saving seeds from the best plants is the best way to end up with beautiful blooms next year.